 The bottom line

-Both the Amex Gold Card and Chase Sapphire Preferred are worth considering if you spend a lot on everyday purchases and you want flexible redemption options.
+Both the Amex Gold Card and Chase Sapphire Preferred are worth considering if you spend a lot on travel and dining, with both cards offering flexible redemption options on the points you earn.
 However, the right card for you depends on which categories you spend the most in and how you plan to redeem your rewards.

 That said, it never hurts to compare these cards with other top rewards cards, including other cards from Chase and American Express.
 With some research and comparison shopping, you may be able to find a card that can boost your rewards even more.